sagarkulkarni1989/DevOps-Journey/Jenkins/masterslave.md

 **Pre-requisite**

-- Launch three EC2 Instances - Jenkins master, Slave1 and Slave2
+- Launch three EC2 Instances - Jenkins master, Slave1, Slave2 and ocker Host(For docker host you can create new VM or use existing)
 - AMI - Ubuntu 20.04 , Instance type - t2.micro , Generate new keypair
 - Network Settings - default VPC, Security group - Create new with inbound rules - OPen all traffic (Not recommented in best practice but its only for practical purpose)
 - Configure storage - 15GB and Launch